 Chapters wanting to have FAS award Certificates of Achievement to one or two (the maximum) of their members are encouraged to send the name(s) and a description of achievements by February 15th prior to the Annual Meeting to the current FAS President.

-This year, SWFAS nominated Craighead Laboratory volunteers Elizabeth “Liz” Clement and (posthumously) Jack Harvey.
+In 2017, SWFAS nominated Craighead Laboratory volunteers Elizabeth “Liz” Clement and (posthumously) Jack Harvey.
 Liz was presented her award at the Craighead Lab.

 Certificates of Achievement were also awarded by FAS to the 2017 Annual Meeting committee including Dr. Keith Ashley, the University of North Florida Archaeology Lab, and the Jacksonville Chapter of the American Institute of Archaeology for all of their hard work to make this year’s annual conference memorable.